Condition-specific advice

 • If your patient is interested in developing better sleep health habits or if they are experiencing periodic episodes of suboptimal sleep, share healthdirect's sleep hygiene practices.

-• There are strong links between sleep apnoea and heart disease and hypertension and between insomnia and hypertension.9
+• There are strong links between sleep apnoea and heart disease and hypertension and between insomnia and hypertension10.

 • Ensure patients are informed about common sleep disorder symptoms and encourage them to advise you if they experience these symptoms.
 Untreated sleep problems can significantly affect both quality of life and overall health.